98th Infantry Division (United States)

 The 98th Infantry Division ("Iroquois") was a unit of the United States Army in the closing months of World War I and during World War II.
 The unit is now one of the U.S. Army Reserve's training divisions, officially known as the 98th Training Division (Initial Entry Training).
-The 98th Training Division's current primary mission is to conduct Initial Entry Training (IET) for new soldiers.
-It is one of three training divisions subordinate to the 108th Training Command (IET).
+Its primary mission is to conduct Initial Entry Training (IET) for new soldiers.
+It is one of three training divisions subordinate to the 108th Training Command (IET) and handles command and control of units throughout the eastern United States and in Puerto Rico.

-Following its initial organization in 1918, the 98th Training Division (IET) has experienced multiple cycles of activation, training, deployment and deactivation as well as substantial reorganizations and changes of mission.
-Since 1959, however, the 98th Training Division (IET) has been a unit of the U.S. Army Reserve with the primary mission of training Soldiers.
-Formerly headquartered in Rochester, New York with longstanding historical ties to New York and New England, the 98th Training Division (IET) was moved to Fort Benning, Georgia in 2012, and exercises command and control of units located throughout the eastern U.S. as well as Puerto Rico.
+Since its creation in 1918, the division has experienced multiple cycles of activation, training, deployment and deactivation as well as substantial reorganizations and changes of mission.
+Since 1959, the 98th has been a unit of the U.S. Army Reserve with the primary mission of training soldiers.
+Long headquartered in Rochester, New York, with historical ties to New York and New England, the division was moved in 2012 to Fort Benning, Georgia.